AbhayKadamFulcro/hugo_folder/content/post/article-5.md

 +++
-title = "Creating Custom React Hooks for Reusable Logic" date = "2024-09-04T06:00:06.899Z" draft = false
+title = "Building Responsive UIs with React and CSS Grid" date = "2024-09-04T06:00:48.661Z" draft = false
 +++

-  Creating Custom React Hooks for Reusable Logic
+  Learn how to combine React components with CSS Grid to create flexible and responsive user interfaces for modern web applications.